mfurquan/durre_yateem_trans/Introduction.md

 The conversation between foster mothers, "Halima Saadiyah's" talk and the happenings during their journey have also been described as they should have occurred.
 The basis of these details is always historical, but their interpretations have been created by my own thoughts.
 Had I excluded the detailing of this kind, the novel would have been reduced to a book of history.

 The portion describing holy revelation and onward is the most established and authenticated.
 Books of knowledge and Seerah are its source.
 I could have erred despite the precaution for I am only a human rather than an angel.
-Nevertheless, Allah is aware of the intention is my heart, that I have been cautious even while fashioning the book like a novel.
+Nevertheless, Allah is aware of the intention in my heart, that I have been cautious even while fashioning the book like a novel.

 Many of my novels and collection of stories have been published.
 But, this novel (Durr-e-Yateem) is my wealth of second life and sustenance for afterlife.
 Countless times I burst into tears while writing.
 These tears are my only earnings of life and cherished riches of joy.